CMSCompOps/TransferTeam/TransferDashboard/README.md

 #### Config file
 * Located at ./DataCollector/config.cfg
-* As application reads the JSON files produced by Collectors, do not forget to update output folder accordingly
+* As application reads the JSON files produced by Collectors, do not forget to update output directories accordingly
 * New sites or error regex can easily be added
 ```perl
 our ($errorList,@siteList);